superseriousbusiness/gotosocial/docs/installation_guide/advanced.md

 Of course, we don't want to redirect *all* requests from `example.org` to `fedi.example.org` because that negates the purpose of having a separate domain in the first place, so we need to be specific.

-In the config.yaml above, there are two endpoints mentioned, both of which we need to redirect: `/.well-known/webfinger` and `/.well-known/nodeinfo`.
+In the config.yaml above, there are three endpoints mentioned, all of which we need to redirect: `/.well-known/webfinger`, `/.well-known/nodeinfo` and `/.well-known/host-meta`.

 Assuming we have an [nginx](https://nginx.org) reverse proxy running on `example.org`, we can get the redirect behavior we want by adding the following to the nginx config for `example.org`: